-The use of inert, corrosion-resistant polymeric materials for resurfacing pools and spas is revolutionary, as the traditional materials used have been cement-based plaster finishes.
+The use of inert, corrosion-resistant polymeric materials for resurfacing pools is revolutionary, as the traditional materials used have been cement-based plaster finishes.
 Unfortunately, plaster surfaces are porous and break down in pool water over time – becoming spalled, rough, and stained.

 Glasscoat is not subject to degradation in the presence of hot water or pool chemicals.
 Thus, it outperforms all other pool resurfacing materials including basic white marble and specialty plasters, quartz finishes, and pebble aggregate type plasters.